ansys/pymechanical/doc/source/user_guide_embedding/index.rst

 Running PyMechanical embedding scripts inside Mechanical with IronPython
 ------------------------------------------------------------------------
-If your PyMechanical embedding script does not use any other third-party Python package, such as `NumPy`, it is possible to adapt it so that it can run inside of Mechanical with IronPython.
-With scripting inside Mechanical's command line interface.
-For instance, the following script:
+If your PyMechanical embedding script does not use any other third-party Python package, such as `NumPy`, it is possible to adapt it so that it can run inside of Mechanical with IronPython with scripting inside Mechanical's command line interface.
+For instance, the consider the following PyMechanical code:

 .. code:: python